DarkSlim/Play-Game-Services-Android-Module-for-Godot/README.md

 ## 5. Clone Godot's Repo and Prepare This Module with Godot's Sources for Compilation

-Next go to [Godot's GitHub repo](https://github.com/godotengine/godot) and clone / download Godot's sources.
+Next go to [Godot's GitHub repo](https://github.com/godotengine/godot) and clone / download Godot's sources from its **LATEST STABLE BRANCH**.

 Copy the entire ***PlayGameServices*** folder and put it in your ***\<godot-source\>/modules*** folder.
 Same folder/directory where ***gdscript*** and ***gridmap*** modules are.